twilio/wireless-commands-arduino-sample/README.md

 # Send Commands to an Arduino device

 Use Twilio's Programmable SMS as an interface to your Arduino.
-The body of the text message hits the sample Node.JS code which sends a Programmable Wireless [Command](https://www.twilio.com/docs/api/wireless/rest-api/command) to an [Ardunio](https://www.sparkfun.com/arduino_guide) device asking for it's current battery level, and then returns the results to the original sender.
+The body of the text message hits the sample Node.JS code which sends a Programmable Wireless [Command](https://www.twilio.com/docs/api/wireless/rest-api/command) to an [Ardunio](https://www.sparkfun.com/arduino_guide) device asking for its current battery level and then returns the results to the original sender.

 # How's it work?
 The Command resource enables you to exchange simple machine-to-machine messages with SMS-capable Devices.
 For example, you could use a Command to tell an idle device to enable its data capabilities and establish an IP session.
 In this sample, we'll send a message to an Android device asking it to return its battery level.